 Scott Island, Antarctica

 Say you’d travel to the ends of the earth for your husband or wife-to-be?
 A ceremony in Antarctica will let you prove it, if you think you can brave the extremities.
 For those that think the wilds of Alaska aren’t nearly wild enough, Scott Island in Antarctica is about as extreme as it gets.
 The only way to travel to this small, uninhabited island is by helicopter – the nearest inhabited landmass is New Zealand.
 The island has two small coves with beaches, with the rest surrounded by high cliffs.
-That didn’t stop Andrew Perry and Molly Kendall, who became the first couple to exchange vows there when they did it back in 2009.
 While it may not be easy to get there and your attire will be anything but fancy formal wear – the upside is that the penguins will be ready to go in their natural tuxedo suits.

 As one of the more extreme music festivals in the world, it only makes sense that Burning Man also makes for a very out-of-the-ordinary wedding venue in a unique, alien-like landscape.
 For many betrothed couples who attend the festival together, it’s the obvious choice for tying the knot in a celebration of the bizarre and decadent as cutting edge music fills the air and art installations provide an unforgettable backdrop.
-You’ll just need to plan a few weeks in advance to find a wedding officiant to marry you – and as plenty attend, it’s easy to do by emailing [email protected], or you can even have a friend that’s attending with you officiate your wedding by getting ordained at the Universal Life Church website.
+You’ll just need to plan a few weeks in advance to find a wedding officiant to marry you or you can even have a friend that’s attending with you officiate your wedding by getting ordained at the Universal Life Church website.
 The task, the site boasts, takes just three minutes.